AncoatsDispensary/ancoats-dispensary-trust/_pages/message-from-the-board.md

 ---
-title: "Message from the Board"
+title: "Message from the Board of the Ancoats Dispensary Trust"
 permalink: "/message-from-the-board"
 layout: "single"
 header: